haaaamza/541-Design-of-MPSoC/README.md

 # 541-Design-of-MPSoC
-Assignments related modelling, design, evaluation, and optimization of MPSoCs.
+Assignments related to modelling, design, evaluation, and optimization of MPSoCs.